filipnet/checkmk-telegram-notify/README.md

 [[Feature-Request] Multiple Alert Profiles](https://github.com/filipnet/checkmk-telegram-notify/issues/3)

 ## CONTRIBUTION
-Thank you for the excellent contributions and additional information @ThomasKaiser, which I have integrated into the README.
+* Thank you for the excellent code optimization contributions and additional information @ThomasKaiser.
+* Best regards to @intelligent-bytes in Bangkok, Thailand and many thanks for adding emojies to the module.

 ## LICENSE
 checkmk-telegram-notify and all individual scripts are under the BSD 3-Clause license unless explicitly noted otherwise.
 Please refer to the LICENSE